innovatrics/smartface-integrations/README.md

 A sample Python script to listen to the SmartFace GraphQL subscriptions.

 ## Shared [C#]
-In `src/Shared` folder you may find several libraries that are pre-built for reusable purposes
+In the `src/Shared` folder you may find several libraries that are pre-built for reusable purposes

 ### Shared/AccessController [C#]
 The gRPC connector to SmartFace AccessController module.
 Listen to gRPC access notifications.
 Used in <a href="src/FingeraAdapter" >Fingera Adapter</a>.
 Visit <a href="src/Shared/AccessController" >the code</a>.